section-engineering-education/engineering-education/content/articles/drug-labels-extraction-using-deep-learning/index.md

 published: true
 url: /drug-labels-extraction-using-deep-learning/
 title: Drug Label Extraction Using Deep Learning
-description: In this tutorial, we will use OCR to help extract drug labels from prescription medicine.
+description: This tutorial will show the reader how to extract drug labels from prescription medicine using OCR.
 author: wilkister-mumbi
-date: 2021-09-04T00:00:00-18:30
+date: 2021-09-13T00:00:00-18:30
 topics: [Machine Learning]
 excerpt_separator: <!--more-->
 images: